lynaghk/ucat/readme.md

 - handling from downstream

 both need a reference to upstream TX, and I want to await on both simultaneously.

+I resolved this by turning `handle_frame` into a non-async function which returns a Reply enum indiciating which direction the result should be sent.
+This allows the caller to juggle the shared refrences.

+The same problem exists with having a single frame buffer shared between upstream and downstream handling.
+In the esp32s3 implementation I just made two buffers =(

+Measuring via logic analyzer it takes about 700us for the response to start coming out on the wire This strikes me as an absurd amount of time for the esp32s3 running at 240 MHz, given that the handle frame function should just be doing a few copies of 10s of bytes.
+I wonder if this is the esp-hal async machinery.

 ### Feb 2 - API design